Shakoras/intern-project-backend/README.md

 Internship application backend
 ## Overview

-This project is a Spring Boot application that utilizes Docker for deployment.
-This README explains the environment variables used in the Jenkins pipeline and their purposes.
+This project is a Spring Boot and Angular application that utilizes Docker for deployment.
+This README explains the environment variables used in the Jenkins pipeline and their purposes for the backend.

 ## Environment Variables